Gene Kingsale: International career

+Kingsale played for the Netherlands national team in international competitions.
+He led his team with a .346/.414/.654 slash line at the 2004 Summer Olympics.
+He homered in a loss to Chinese Taipei.
+At the 2008 Olympics, he batted 1-for-17.

-In the qualifying round of the 2009 World Baseball Classic (WBC), Kingsale drove in the tying run and scored the winning run in the 11th inning to lead the Netherlands to a 2–1 win over the Dominican Republic.
+He batted 1-for-8 in the 2006 World Baseball Classic (WBC).
+In the first round of the 2009 WBC, Kingsale drove in the tying run and scored the winning run in the 11th inning to lead the Netherlands to a 2–1 win over the Dominican Republic.

 Kingsale was the first base coach for the Netherlands in the 2023 WBC, as the team went 2–2 and did not advance out of Pool A. The team's performance did earn it automatic qualification for the 2026 tournament.

 Coaching career

 Kingsale has coached in the Texas Rangers organization since 2023, serving as hitting coach for Dominican Summer League Rangers team in 2024.

 Internationally, he has coached youth in Aruba and had various roles on Netherlands national teams.
 He was first base coach for the Netherlands' 2023 WBC team.
 He was named the most talented coach in 2018 by the Royal Netherlands Baseball and Softball Federation after coaching the national under-23 team.